 - Ice berg lettuce, sliced thin and sprinkled with salt and vinegar

-4 Sprinkle with a little more lime juice before serving.
-Serve with chopped red onion, chopped avocado, fresh cilantro, sour cream or crema fresca, and thinly sliced ice berg lettuce that has been dressed with vinegar and salt (no oil).
+5 Sprinkle with lime juice, serve with garnishes: Sprinkle with a little more lime juice before serving.
+Serve with chopped red onion, chopped avocado, fresh cilantro, sour cream or crema fresca, and thinly sliced iceberg lettuce that has been dressed with vinegar and salt (no oil).